ydFu/docker-clean-all/README.md

 # docker-clean-all

 ## Introduction
-This PlugIN remove all Docker containers,volumes,images and network.
+This PlugIN removes all Docker containers,volumes,images and network.

 ---
 ## Using a plugin